plan44/zdetailkit/README.md

 Supporting ZDetailKit
 ---------------------

-1) use it!
+1. use it!
-2) spread the word
+2. spread the word
-3) contribute patches, issue reports and new functionality
+3. contribute patches, issue reports and new functionality
-4) Buy plan44.ch products - sales revenue is paying the time for contributing to opensource projects :-)
+4. Buy plan44.ch products - sales revenue is paying the time for contributing to opensource projects :-)

-If you wan't me to do a specific feature in ZDetailKit on contract basis, please contact me at [luz@plan44.ch](mailto:luz@plan44.ch)
+If you want me to do a specific feature in ZDetailKit on contract basis, please contact me at [luz@plan44.ch](mailto:luz@plan44.ch)

 (c) 2013 by Lukas Zeller / [plan44.ch](www.plan44.ch)